 The set of brownfields under consideration are those tied to cleanup grant applications between 2002 and 2008.
 There are a total of 1383 brownfield applications in the EPA data, 446 of which are awarded cleanup grants and 937 are not.
 Applicants could reapply for a grant in another year following a rejection.
 Taking into consideration re-applications, we identified 1178 unique brownfield properties.
 After removing brownfields with missing or inaccurate longitude and latitude coordinates, we are left with 797 sites (437 awarded and 360 non-awarded).
 Property locations were individually verified with Google maps and checked to ensure that the background of the reported location corroborated with the information from the grant proposal.
 Dataquick does not have housing data for all counties in which brownfields are located; therefore, only a subset of the properties that are tied to cleanup grants are included.
 Out of a total of 797 unique brownfields from the EPA data with geocoordinates, 327 had associated housing transactions data within 5 kilometers of only 1 brownfield site.
 Of those 327 sites, 197 are awarded with cleanup and 130 are not.
-Currently, the window of observations used for housing transactions starts in 1998 (four years before the start of the Brownfields Program)20 and ends in 2012, which is the last available year for housing sales.
+Figure I plots the brownfield sites in our sample against states in the continental U.S. Currently, the window of observations used for housing transactions starts in 1998 (four years before the start of the Brownfields Program) and ends in 2012, which is the last available year for housing sales.

 Focusing on the housing data, our analysis limits transactions to house sales or re-sales of owner occupied properties.
 Houses with missing prices, bathrooms, bedrooms, or square footage are dropped.
 Furthermore, since only housing characteristics from the most recent tax assessment are recorded, any house indicated to have undergone major improvements is dropped, as its attributes may be incorrect for previous transactions.
-To reduce possible errors in record-keeping and sales anomalies, the analysis excludes houses that sold more than
+To reduce possible errors in record-keeping and sales anomalies, the analysis excludes houses that sold more than once per year or five times in the eleven year window of house sales.
+Prices are normalized to December 2000 dollars using the monthly, regional All Urban Consumers Housing CPI taken from the Bureau of Labor Statistics.
+The analysis excludes the 1st and 99th percentile of the observed price distribution.